juvi0808/Bovitrack/README.md

 *   **[ ] Financial Module:**
     *   Track costs associated with feed, medicine, and labor.
-    *   Calculate profitability per animal and per lot.
+    *   Calculate profitability per animal and per lot, including a final profit/loss calculation upon sale.
-    *   Generate financial summary reports.
+*   **[ ] Advanced Reporting & Analytics:**
+    *   Generate and export PDF/CSV reports for sales, stock summaries, and animal histories.
+    *   Visual dashboards with charts for herd performance over time.
 *   **[ ] Diet & Feed Management:**
     *   Create and manage different diet formulations.
-    *   Track feed inventory and consumption rates.
+    *   Track feed inventory and consumption rates to better manage costs.
-*   **[ ] Location KPIs & History:**
+*   **[ ] Advanced Location Analysis:**
-    *   Detailed historical view of a location's occupancy over time.
+    *   Provide a historical view of a location's occupancy over time to analyze pasture rotation and rest periods.
-    *   Calculate total weight and animal units (UA) per pasture.
-*   **[ ] Advanced Reporting & Analytics:**
-    *   Generate and export PDF/CSV reports for sales, stock summaries, and animal histories.
-    *   Visual dashboards with charts and graphs for herd performance over time.
-*   **[ ] Death & Sale Records:**
-    *   Fully implement forms and history pages for recording animal sales and deaths, which will automatically move them from the "Active Stock" view.
+    *   Provide satelite mapping of locations, allowing users to view the location of their animals in real-time.

 ---